 People will always and forever ask you, “What kind of music do you do?”

 You will always and forever have to answer that question.
-So take a few minutes now to come up with a good description.
+So have a good description prepared in advance.

 Many musicians avoid answering by saying, “We play all styles.”
 No you don’t.
 That’s like saying, “I speak all languages.”